-In basic, you improve the endurance by gradually increasing the running distance.
+In basic, you improve endurance by gradually increasing the running distance.
 It means that endurance training is about pushing the limits of how far you can run, whereas the speed you keep is less important.
-To perform your maximum in long distance running is it therefore necessary to use a substantial part of the training on endurance training.
+To perform your maximum in long-distance running is it therefore, necessary to use a substantial part of the training on endurance training.
 Endurance training has three main aspects of the practice:

 The Circulatory System’s Endurance

-Is about the central conditions, heart- and lung functions, which has to work very well, so the blood and thus Oxygen all the time, will be pumped out to the working muscles.
+Is about the central conditions, heart- and lung functions, which have to work very well, so the blood and thus Oxygen all the time, will be pumped out to the working muscles.
 The circulatory system’s endurance is very dependent on, how many hours you have trained.
-The more kilometres you run every week, the more you develop the body’s ability to absorb and transport oxygen, which again means the endurance increases.
-But you still have to follow plans that keeps you on the right path for your level.
+The more kilometers you run every week, the more you develop the body’s ability to absorb and transport oxygen, which again means the endurance increases.
+But you still have to follow plans that keep you on the right path for your level.

-Is the ability to endure the specific load, as the selected running distance puts on the body both physical and mentally.
-On a marathon includes specific endurance therefore e.g. The tendon’s ability to withstand pressure and twitch from the many thousands of steps, they exposes for on the 42 km.
-Another aspect of the specific endurance is the ability to save on muscle glycogen as fuel, by partly to obtain energy from fat combustion.
-The body adapts to this by the long runs in easy / moderate pace.
+Is the ability to endure the specific load, as the selected running distance puts on the body both physically and mentally.
+A marathon includes specific endurance therefore, e.g. The tendon’s ability to withstand pressure and twitch from the many thousands of steps, they expose for on the 42 km.
+Another aspect of the specific endurance is the ability to save on muscle glycogen as fuel, partly to obtain energy from fat combustion.
+The body adapts to this by the long runs at easy/moderate pace.

 Although the speed in endurance training is not as significant as the running distance itself or the time spent, running at to slow pace may be a waste of time.
 You have to omit running too slow, and especially too quickly.

 You have to keep a certain pace, to obtain a training stimulus to create a reaction in the body.
-The adaptation that occur in the body because of the training, will not take place if the pace is too low.
+The adaptation that occurs in the body because of the training, will not take place if the pace is too low.
 On the other hand, a too fast pace or a too high intensity, will be very stressful for your body and require a longer recovery.
-This will not be favorable, since a long recovery very likely will destroy a long-term training plan, because if you do not respect the length of the recovery, there will be a great risk of over training and injuries.
+This will not be favorable, since a long recovery very likely will destroy a long-term training plan because if you do not respect the length of the recovery, there will be a great risk of overtraining and injuries.

 Improvement of Endurance

-To improve your aerobic endurance, it’s necessary with the long runs in easy / moderate pace.
-Both pace and length of the distance, depends on your basic training level.
+To improve your aerobic endurance, it’s necessary with the long runs in easy/moderate pace.
+Both pace and length of the distance depending on your basic training level.
 It’s also necessary to adjust the training distances to the marathon race you want to run.
-If you want to participate in a marathon race, it is not enough to train at distances up to 10 kilometres.
+If you want to participate in a marathon race, it is not enough to train at distances up to 10 kilometers.
 It’s also important to build up the distance length gradually, so the body slowly adapts to the long runs.

-The intensity of the long runs accomplishes in an easy / moderate pace.
-This pace also corresponds to the concept of LSD “Long Slow Distance”, there as the words says, performs with lower intensity.
+The intensity of the long runs accomplishes in easy/moderate pace.
+This pace also corresponds to the concept of LSD “Long Slow Distance”, there as the words say, performs with lower intensity.
 If you run the long runs with the above intensity, your body will be loaded with the desired training stimulus, and thus adapt to the training.
-There will be physiological changes in the heart, blood circulation and muscles who develops to greater performance.
+There will be physiological changes in the heart, blood circulation and muscles who develop to greater performance.

-In order to have energy for the large amount of training, it is a good idea with a nutritious diet in the everyday life.
-It’s important that the muscles glycogen depots, is filled up again after training.
+To have energy for a large amount of training, it is a good idea with a nutritious diet in the everyday life.
+The muscle glycogen depots must be filled up again after training.
 You can influence the glycogen depots to become larger through training.
-An almost depletion of the existing glycogen depots in the muscles, entails a stimulus to fill them again.
-There is indeed a tendency to even bigger glycogen depots after depletion, if you consume the carbohydrates in the correct quantity and with proper timing after training.
+An almost depletion of the existing glycogen depots in the muscles entails a stimulus to fill them again.
+There is indeed a tendency to even bigger glycogen depots after depletion if you consume the carbohydrates in the correct quantity and with proper timing after training.

 It takes 1-3 days before glycogen stores and your body is fully recovered.
 It may therefore be a good idea to put in a “low” week in the training schedule sometimes.
 In this way, you will also be mentally fresh and avoid over-training.